-In case of an anticipated absence for a particular session, a written cancellation must be received by the Guest Services Manager at least five days prior to scheduled arrival to avoid residential fees for that session.
+In case of an anticipated absence for a particular session, a written cancellation must be received by the Student Residential Services Manager at least one (1) week prior to scheduled arrival to avoid residential fees for that session.

 Students who believe that they have a special circumstance that requires an exception to Pacifica's housing policy may submit a written petition to the Pacifica Housing Committee.
-Petitions must be sent to the Guest Services Office, with Nicole Kitzmann (nkitzmann@pacifica.edu), who will then submit them to the Housing Committee.
+Petitions must be sent to the Student Residential Services Manager (guestservices@pacifica.edu), who will then submit them to the Housing Committee.

 Student lodging requests will be canceled if the Education Council approves a student's petition for part-time enrollment.
-The student may, subsequently, request housing by contacting the Guest Services Manager two weeks prior to the start of the quarter in which part-time enrollment begins.
+The student may, subsequently, request housing by contacting the Student Residential Services Manager two weeks prior to the start of the quarter in which part-time enrollment begins.